Andre-Pham/Resume/README.md

 * Priority: -
 * Data: \<user>.github.io (e.g. "andre-pham.github.io")

-Go back to GitHub, repo, Settings, Pages.
-Click "Check again" in the Domain DNS alert (under "Custom domain").
-This can take a few hours before it works.

 In the project, in the root directory, add a file called `CNAME`.
 Add the custom domain to it and save it:

 ```